-How to Ship Breakables
+How to Pack and Ship Breakables

 Are you planning to ship fragile items this holiday season?
 Whether you’re sending glassware, porcelain, china or crystal, these exquisite items are among the most common products to get damaged while being shipped every year.
 Here are some tips to ensure they make it safely from point A to point B without a chip to either the item or your wallet.